 Current Position: Political analyst

-Experience: Yolande is a former member of Quebec's National Assembly and former Québec minister of immigration and cultural communities and minister of family.
+Experience: Yolande is a former member of Quebec's National Assembly and a former Québec minister of immigration, cultural communities and family.
 She received a bachelor's degree in civil law from Université de Montréal and a bachelor's degree in common law from Queen's University.
 She was first elected to the National Assembly in 2004 and was re-elected in 2007.
-Yolande is the first black female MNA in Quebec history, and the youngest, as well as the first black cabinet minister.
-She is an active volunteer in palliative care, as a foundation board member with the West Island Palliative Care Residence in Montreal.
+Yolande is the first black female MNA in Quebec history and the youngest, as well as the first black cabinet minister.
+She is an active volunteer in palliative care as a foundation board member with the West Island Palliative Care Residence in Montreal.

 Current Position: Principal at Earnscliffe Strategy Group

-Experience: Kathleen Monk is a senior communications and campaign strategist with over 15 years of experience in media, politics and the not-for-profit sector.
-A Principal at Earnscliffe, Kathleen previously served as director of communications for NDP leader Jack Layton, serving as the campaign spokesperson and media director during the NDP's 2011 federal election campaign.
-She is also the founding executive director and catalyst for the Broadbent Institute.
-Kathleen previously worked in newsrooms in Toronto, Ottawa and Washington, D.C.
-She holds an MSc in Politics and Communication from the London School of Economics, and remains an active volunteer with Equal Voice.
+Experience: Kathleen Monk is a senior communications and campaign strategist with over 15 years experience in media, politics and the not-for-profit sector.
+A principal at Earnscliffe, Kathleen previously served as director of communications for NDP leader Jack Layton and as the campaign spokesperson and media director during the NDP's 2011 federal election campaign.
+She is also the founding executive director of the Broadbent Institute.
+Kathleen has worked in newsrooms in Toronto, Ottawa and Washington, D.C.
+She holds an MSc in politics and communication from the London School of Economics and remains an active volunteer with Equal Voice.

 Experience: Martin is a National Magazine Award winner.
-He has previously worked for Maclean's, the New York Times, the Globe And Mail and the National Post.
+He has worked for Maclean's, the New York Times, the Globe and Mail and the National Post.
 He is a frequent contributor to Radio-Canada and the BBC.
 He has contributed to The Walrus magazine, the Literary Review of Canada and many others.
-Martin is a Graduate of Mount Allison University.
+Martin is a graduate of Mount Allison University.

-Experience: A columnist and commentator, Tim has worked on numerous Canadian federal political campaigns for conservatives and conservative parties dating back to the early nineties.
+Experience: A columnist and commentator, Tim has worked on numerous Canadian federal political campaigns for Conservatives and conservative parties dating back to the early 1990s.
 Working as an adviser and political operative, Tim has advised party leaders and cabinet ministers.
-He has also fundraised for federal and provincial parties across the country.
+He has raised funds for federal and provincial parties across the country.
 Tim is also the current chairman of Rugby Canada.

 Current Position: Ottawa parliamentary correspondent for Le Devoir

-Experience: Marie is a frequent political analyst on CBC Radio, CBC News Network and Radio-Canada.
-She has previously worked for The Canadian Press.
+Experience: Marie is a frequent political analyst for CBC Radio, CBC News Network and Radio-Canada.
+She previously worked for The Canadian Press.
 Marie has covered Parliament Hill since 2009, reporting on everything from defence procurement to democratic reform to social issues and the Senate.

 Current Position: Senior writer, Maclean's.